Lackawanna Six: Trials

 An anonymous voice message was being sent to households across Lackawanna, ostensibly from "BioFend", noting that "we believe that the goal of this terrorist cell was to detonate briefcase-sized dirty bombs right here in Western New York".
 When then-Governor Eliot Spitzer had the company dissolved, it was still unclear whether the recordings were meant to lay the groundwork for a financial scam, or were an attempt to "taint the jury pool" by spreading untrue rumors suggesting there had been a violent plan in the works.

 Though all six initially entered pleas of "not guilty", they all eventually pleaded guilty to "providing material support or resources to a foreign terrorist organization."
 One of their defense lawyers suggested that they had been intimidated by threats of being declared enemy combatants.
 None of the six had been accused of planning or engaging in terrorist acts.

 Guantanamo testimony

-Three members of the Buffalo Six testified at Ali Hamza Al-Bahlul's Guantanamo military commission that they were shown this al-Qaeda produced video of the USS Cole bombing.

 In late October 2008, three of the six men testified at the Guantanamo military commission's review of Ali Hamza al Bahlul actions.